 They are very easy to learn on and have a great range of features to enhance the spinning experience from the novice to the expert.

-We combine practicality and innovation to manufacture quality products that will make your spinning a pleasure.
+We combine practicality and innovation to manufacture quality products that will make your spinning a pleasure and hopefully become almost invisible in your creative process.

 Some of the features of your Majacraft wheel are: